-2.1 During the term of the Contract (as specified in the Order), the Seller shall supply, and the Buyer shall purchase such quantities of Products as the Buyer may order as set out in the Order in accordance with these terms and conditions.
+2.1 Product Supply.
+During the term of the Contract, the Seller shall supply, and the Buyer shall purchase such quantities of Products as the Buyer may order as set out in each Order accepted by Seller and in accordance with these terms and conditions.

-2.2 The Seller shall use reasonable endeavors to meet any delivery and performance dates specified in the Order, but any such dates shall be estimates only and time shall not be of the essence for performance of the Services or delivery of any Products or Services.
+2.2 Timing.
+The Seller shall use reasonable endeavours to meet any delivery and performance dates specified in the Order, but any such dates shall be estimates only and time shall not be of the essence for performance of the Services or delivery of any Products or Services.

-2.3 The Seller reserves the right to amend the Specification (as defined in Clause 10.5) if necessary to comply with any applicable law or regulatory requirement, or if the amendment will not materially affect the nature or quality of the Services or Products, and the Seller shall notify the Buyer in any such event.
+2.3 Specification Amendments.
+The Seller reserves the right to amend the Specification (as defined in Clause 12.5) if necessary to comply with any applicable law or regulatory requirement, or if the amendment will not materially decrease affect the overall nature or quality of the Services or Products, and the Seller shall use commercially reasonable efforts to notify the Buyer in any such event.

-2.5 The Buyer shall ensure that the terms of the Order are complete and accurate and provide the Seller with such information and materials as the Seller may reasonably require in order to supply the Products and/or Services.
+2.5 Order Terms.
+The Buyer shall ensure that the terms of the Order are complete and accurate and provide the Seller with such information and materials as the Seller may reasonably require in order to supply the Products or Services.

 (a) without limiting or affecting any other right or remedy available to it, the Seller shall have the right to suspend performance of the Services or delivery of the Products until the Buyer remedies the Buyer Default, and to rely on the Buyer Default to relieve it from the performance of any of its obligations and shall have no liability for its failure to perform its obligations;